kevin-cantwell/jira-migrator/README.md

 # jira-migrator
-A hacky tool for migrating issues from one server to another
+A hacky tool for migrating issues from Jira Server to Jira Cloud.

 #### Features
-* It's fast.
-It will migrate issues concurrently.
-It's actually so fast it can overload the server, so migrated issues are limited to roughly 1 per 100ms (10 per second).
 * You select the issues you wish to migrate by specifying a JQL statement.
+* It will migrate issues concurrently.
+It's so fast it can overload the server, so a rate limit option can be set.
+The default is 7 api requests per server per second (about 2-3 issues per second), which seems to be about the upper bound before you start to see exponential backoffs.
-* It is idempodent and can be re-run without creating dupes.
-However, if the tool fails in the middle of a migration, issue state is undefined.
+* It is somwewhat idempodent in that it can be re-run without creating dupes.
+However, if the tool fails in the middle of a migration, migrated issues may be incomplete.
-* You may include child issues, if any, in the migration.
+* You may optionally migrate child issues.
-* If an issue has a parent, it will also be migrated, but siblings and cousins (ie: parent's children or parent's parent's children) will not.
+* If an issue is a subtask or has an epic, its parent will also be migrated to maintain issue heirarchy.
+Siblings and cousins (ie: parent's children or parent's parent's children) will not, unless they also appear in the JQL results.
+* "Backlinks" to the original Jira Server issue will appear in the migrated issue as a remote link.

 #### Non-features
-* It will not migrate sprints or boards
+* Sprints or boards cannot be migrated
+* Issue links are not migrated

+#### Known issues
-* It will not migrate children
+* Priority does not migrate: https://github.com/kevin-cantwell/jira-migrator/issues/1
+*

 # Usage
-You'll need to do some prep on your target project before migrating:
-1. Ensure that every issue's type you're migrating has a corresponding issue with the _exact same name_ in the target project.
-2. Ensure that every issue's status you're migrating has a corresponding status with the _exact same name_ in the target project.
-3. For best results,

 ### Inspecting issues
 This command is read-only and can do no harm.